nuagenetworks/nuage-ospdirector/Documentation/6.0/Upgrade/README.rst

 The basic configuration includes:

    * One or more Controller node(s)
-   * One or more Compute nodes (hypervisors) running the VRS, SR-IOV, AVRS or OVRS nodes running Release 6.0.5
+   * One or more Compute nodes (hypervisors) running the VRS, SR-IOV, AVRS nodes running Release 6.0.7